w3c/window-management/additional_explorations.md

   slides.document.body.requestFullscreen({ screen: externalScreen });
   ```

-## Allow window placements that span two or more screens
+## Allow placements that span two or more screens

 With the introduction of new foldable devices, and with some affordances of
 having a single content window in multi-screen environments, it may become more
 common for windows to span multiple displays.
 This may be worth considering as
 new multi-screen aware Window Placement APIs are developed.

-## Other explorations

-### Allow sites to enumerate windows of the same origin or those they've opened

-This may be useful as web applications support URL handling or launch events.
-* Add `client.Enumerate()` to list existing windows from a Service Worker

-### Creation and management of dependent or 'child' window types
+## Support dependent or 'child' window types

 Dependent or child windows are useful in certain native application contexts:
 * Creative apps (image/audio/video) with floating palettes, previews, etc.